 An option to consider: 100 Series Casement Windows made of Fibrex material.

 You might have noticed we keep recommending 100 Series windows for the basement.
-There are several reasons for this, but the top reason is that the 100 Series is made of Fibrex material, which is virtually maintenance free.
+There are several reasons for this, but the top reason is that 100 Series products are made of Fibrex material, which is virtually maintenance free.
 It’s also well suited for conditions close to the ground as it resists rot and decay.

-In addition, insert replacement windows are available throughout the 100 Series product line, including our favorite basement windows: awning, gliding, and casement.
+In addition, replacement windows are available throughout the 100 Series product line, including our favorite basement window choices: awning, gliding, and casement.
 Insert replacements work well in basements because they fit inside an existing window frame — so long as it’s plumb, level, and square — meaning you don’t have to disturb the concrete, which makes the replacement process simpler.

 The casement is one of our most energy-efficient windows, but there’s one that’s even better in this respect and that’s the picture window.
 Picture windows are energy efficient because they are “fixed,” meaning they don’t open (or operate).
 These windows can brighten up a dark basement, they’re available in a variety of sizes, and they’ll help improve your home’s energy efficiency.